Diet Buzz Words

 Clean eating is the belief that processed foods are morally inferior and that individuals who eat strictly “whole, real food” and organic are morally superior.
 It is the belief that clean eating will heal what ails you, heal your gut (whatever that means), clear up your skin; you name it, eating clean will do the trick.
 It was made especially popular by popular bloggers and social media influencers, lending a hand into a new kind of disordered eating: orthorexia.
 Orthorexia is the unhealthy obsession with healthy eating.
 You’re probably thinking, “being obsessed with being healthy doesn’t sound like a problem to me!”.
 However, orthorexia and clean eating take healthy eating to an extreme, creating unnecessary preoccupation around food.
 It can interfere with having a healthy relationship with food, make eating out with friends and family stressful, and give food more power than it really has.
 While yes, your eating pattern has an impact on your overall health and wellbeing, the whole “food is medicine” belief is problematic because there is so much more to health than what you eat.

-The clean eating movement is a lot like the “wellness” diet- as in, strict rule-based eating under the guise of health and wellness.
+The clean eating movement is a lot like the “wellness” diet- as in, strict rule-based eating under the guide of health and wellness.
 While often well-intentioned, becoming obsessed with wellness doesn’t make you healthier, it just makes you obsessed.
 And being obsessed with anything isn’t necessarily a good thing for your mental or physical health.

 In reality, most of the food in the grocery store is processed in one way or another, so really the movement is unrealistic and in vain.